How To Cook Navy Beans (3 methods)

 Navy Beans are delicious when cooked properly.
 They're considered to be one of the most complete and healthiest foods.
-In the 20th Century, they were the main staple food of the U.S. army.
+In the 20th Century, they were the main staple food of the U.S. Navy, thus the name "Navy" bean.
+A common method to prepare the bean in the United States, Britain and Canada is baking.
+Baking the Navy Bean was so popular in Boston, it's called "Bean Town".
 Navy beans are filling, full of nutrients and high in fiber.
-They can be used in a variety of recipes from soups, stews, pies, breads, side dishes and used even in smoothies.
+They can be used in a variety of recipes from soups, stews, pies, breads, side dishes and more.

 When choosing beans, start with good quality beans.
 Many bags on the supermarket shelves contain beans that are many years old, held in silos until they come to market.
 Check the date on the package.
 The fresher the beans, the less time it they take to cook and are much more tender.

 1. To begin, rinse and pick over the beans removing any dirt or pebbles.

 2. Cover the beans with fresh water, add a teaspoon of salt.

 3. Soak overnight from 12-24 hours.

 After the beans have soaked overnight, rinse the beans, place in a large stock pot and cover with fresh water.
 For every 1 pound of beans, cover with 5 cups of water.

 Bring pot to boil.
 Once you've brought the pot to a boil, reduce the heat to simmer and cook gently until the beans are as tender as you like them.
 Depending on the freshness of the beans, this can take anywhere from 30 minutes two hours.
 Cook until tender.
 The beans can be drained for the recipe of your choice or saved in their liquid for soup and stews.

 Follow the above steps from 1-3.
 Next, place in crock pot and cover with water.
 Cook on the setting of high until the beans are tender.
 This can take anywhere from 4-6 hours.

 Pressure cooker method (non electric)